Finding the Ideal Career

 Many lawyers, while proud of the hard work they've invested in their degree, wonder what other kinds of work would be a good match.
 Deborah Arron, a former Perkins Coie attorney, wrote two excellent books on this topic.
 Running From the Law is about the decision-making and emotional challenges that are part of stepping away from a legal career.
 What You Can Do with a Law Degree is a more practical summary of how you can fit nicely into non-legal realms with your impressive law degree.

-In addition to our resources, we recommend three consultants who can help you with your career search:
+In addition to our resources, we recommend several consultants who can help you with your career search:

 There are several online resources where you can take tests to help answer this question of what job areas will best fit your personality/interests.
 The Strong Interest Inventory is a career-specific assessment and the Myers-Briggs Inventory is a personality-specific assessment.
 These tests can provide helpful feedback when one is unsure where to start.
 The trick with these tests is to find a constructive way of interpreting the results.
 These assessments provide interpretive summaries of results and can be very helpful, although no inventory is going to fully grasp your uniqueness.